bytesizedhosting/bcd/cmd/bcd-proxy/README.md

 ### Proxying to a local webserver
 You can use the `--unknown-host` flag if you want to use bcd-proxy in combination with a local webserver.
 Any URLs that it doesn't hold a record for will be passed to the local webserver.
 Do note that https URLs are also supported but that the communication from bcd-proxy to your local webserver will always run over http.
 Since the requests are usually local this however should not have security implications.

+It's recommended to edit your upstart/systemd files and add the option in so it survives restarts.